jepler/chap/README.md

 You can select the text generating backend with the `-b` flag:
  * openai\_chatgpt: the default, paid API, best quality results
- * llama_cpp: Works with (llama.cpp's http server)[https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md] and can run locally with various models.
+ * llama\_cpp: Works with (llama.cpp's http server)[https://github.com/ggerganov/llama.cpp/blob/master/examples/server/README.md] and can run locally with various models, though it is (optimized for models that use the llama2-style prompting)[https://huggingface.co/blog/llama2#how-to-prompt-llama-2].
  Set the server URL with `-B url:...`.
  * textgen: Works with https://github.com/oobabooga/text-generation-webui and can run locally with various models.
  Needs the server URL in *$configuration_directory/textgen\_url*.
  * lorem: local non-AI lorem generator for testing

 ## Environment variables

 The backend can be set with `CHAP_BACKEND`.
 Backend settings can be set with `CHAP_<backend_name>_<parameter_name>`, with `backend_name` and `parameter_name` all in caps.
-For instance, `CHAP_LLAMA_CPP_URL=http://server.local:8080/completion` changes the default server URL for the llama_cpp back-end.
+For instance, `CHAP_LLAMA_CPP_URL=http://server.local:8080/completion` changes the default server URL for the llama\_cpp back-end.

 ## Importing from ChatGPT